Weiguorao/duplicated-num-sorting/README.md

 If using the strategy to align leftmost to sort out the result, then the result should be 763053058, 770503058, 77061.

-One of the solution to address is:
+One of the solution to address it is:
 1. Adding "0" from the rightmost of the normalized number (removal of the leading "+" + country code) to make the shorter number be always having the same length with the others, e.g. 77061 -> 770610000, but we might need to differentiate 77061 and 770610 from the original number.
 2. Using the revised number in Bitmap and also creating a hash map with the key "the revised number" and the value "the normalized number".
 The structure of the current hash map in the code will be updated liking as below:
 ```